chadmcox/Azure_AD_Conditional_Access_Policies/README.md

 | where RiskLevelDuringSignIn in ("high","medium","low")
 | project AppDisplayName,UserPrincipalName,ConditionalAccessStatus,AuthenticationRequirement,Category,RiskLevelDuringSignIn,RiskDetail
 ```

+**Comment**
+This query looks in the logs to see if the Azure AD Connect Sync Account is experiencing any sign in risk.
+Hopefully it is not.
+No example to show with this one.

 ### Block guest for Low, Medium and High Sign-in Risk
 * Link to Microsoft Documentation: NA